dongasr/dtmbr/content/new-method/values-cartouche.md

   filename: "Values Cartouche"

 ---
-# "Visualising values to inform design decisions"
+# Visualising values to inform design decisions

 Our values are fundamental to who we are and guide many of our day-to-day decisions.
 The values cartouche method offers an approach to identifying and articulating personal values in a visual way.